francishogue/starter/README.md

 starter
 =======

-HTML, Sass, JS starter kit running on Gulp.
+HTML, Sass, JS starter kit running on Gulp and ES2015

 ***using LibSass, with Susy***